• Home

 If you've got pancake mix, you can make these easy glazed chocolate chip scones great for breakfast or a snack, they taste amazing.

-Recipe type: Breakfast, Snack
+Course: Breakfast, Snack

 Cuisine: American

-Serves: 4 scones
+Servings: 4 scones

 Ingredients

-• 2 cups complete pancake mix (I use Krustez)
+• 2 cups complete pancake mix I use Krustez

 • 1 teaspoon baking powder